beipeng/beipeng.github.io/_pages/about.md

 # Recent News
+* APR 2026: Our paper [How Does the Lagrangian Guide Safe Reinforcement Learning through Diffusion Models?](https://arxiv.org/abs/2602.02924) has been accepted at ICML 2026.

+* APR 2026: Our paper [Synthetic Data Generation for Training Diversified Commonsense Reasoning Models](https://arxiv.org/abs/2603.18361) has been accepted at ACL 2026.

+* DEC 2025: Our paper [Heuristic Transformer: Belief Augmented In-Context Reinforcement Learning](https://arxiv.org/abs/2511.10251) has been accepted at AAMAS 2026 as an extended abstract.

 * SEP 2025: Our paper [MACS: Multi-Agent Reinforcement Learning for Optimization of Crystal Structures](https://arxiv.org/pdf/2506.04195) has been accepted at NeurIPS 2025.

 * JUL 2025: I served as the Workshop/Tutorial Co-Chair for the [Distributed AI (DAI) Conference](https://www.adai.ai/dai/2025/index.html) 2025.